AmJoy01/prework-simon-light-game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

    Do you draw out what you want your website to look like before coding?
+   How would you describe this programs coding work style?
+   What kind of goals do you have in mind for us interns?
+   What web development projects will we be working on?
    Why are we using HTML/CSS, and JavaScript for this project and not any of the other coding languages?
    What other coding languages are companies utilizing and want their web developers to use?